brightdigit/ContributeWordPress/Content/articles/understanding-optionals-in-swift.md

 Swift emphasizes type-safety and Optional are a great example.
 Getting away from the pointers used in Objective-C, Swift uses optionals to signify whether a value could be nil.
-The question mark is used for optional chaining to ensure that an optional's properties remain type-safe and returns optional for those properties.
+The question mark is used for optional chaining to ensure that an optional’s properties remain type-safe and returns optional for those properties.
 Rarely you may want to assume that a optional is never nil, then you have the option to use the exclamation mark to forcible unwrap optionals.
 You can also treat